Jayne Mansfield: Film

 Mansfield got out of her Warner contract just in time to star on Broadway opposite Walter Matthau.
 Mansfield's agent, William Shiffrin, signed her to play fictional film star Rita Marlowe in the Broadway play Will Success Spoil Rock Hunter? with Orson Bean and Walter Matthau.
 The part was offered to Mansfield after Mamie Van Doren turned it down.

-Mansfield accepted the part while working in producer Louis W. Kellman's The Burglar (1957).
-Paul Wendkos directed this film adaptation of David Goodis's novel, made in film noir style.
+Mansfield accepted the part while working on producer Louis W. Kellman's The Burglar (1957), an adaption of the novel of the same name by David Goodis, directed by Paul Wendkos, made in film noir style.
 She appeared alongside Dan Duryea and Martha Vickers.
-The film was released two years later, when Mansfield's fame was at its peak.
+The Burglar was released two years later, when Mansfield's fame was at its peak.
 She was successful in this straight dramatic role, though most of her subsequent film appearances were comedic or capitalized on her sex appeal.
 It was Kellman's first major venture, and he claimed to have "discovered" Mansfield.

 On May 3, 1956, Twentieth Century Fox signed Mansfield to a six-year contract to mold her as a successor to the increasingly difficult Marilyn Monroe, their resident blonde sex symbol.
 Monroe had just completed Bus Stop.
 Mansfield was still under contract to Broadway and continued playing Will Success Spoil Rock Hunter? on stage until September 15.

-She undertook her first starring film role as Jerri Jordan in Frank Tashlin's The Girl Can't Help It (1956).
+Mansfield undertook her first starring film role as Jerri Jordan in Frank Tashlin's The Girl Can't Help It (1956).
 Originally titled Do-Re-Mi, it featured a high-profile cast of contemporary rock and roll and R&B artists, including Gene Vincent, Eddie Cochran, Fats Domino, The Platters, and Little Richard.
 Released in December 1956, The Girl Can't Help It became one of the year's biggest successes, both critically and financially, earning more than Gentlemen Prefer Blondes had three years before.